 Scorpion is, frankly, a punishment to listen to all the way through.
 But the maudlin enterprise may have all been worth it for, if nothing else, “Nice for What.”
 A bounce-beat that soundtracked the majority of summer 2018, it finds Drizzy in a rare mood of celebrating without any underlying ennui, giving it a universal appeal that feels revelatory with each play through.

 14. “Take Care” ft.
 Rihanna

 Much like his Nicki track from the same album, “Take Care” ranks low on the full tally of Drake’s collaborations with Rihanna.
 Yet thanks to a stellar sampling of a Jamie xx track (it in turn a remix of a Gil Scott-Heron song), Drizzy and RiRi delivered a duet for the ages, one that adorably delights in the pleasure of being a respectful, caring romantic partner.
-It is a paean to the joy in finding complete trust and safety in a loved one, and it remains one of Drake’s most honest, carefree expressions of intimacy.
+It is a paean to the joy in finding complete trust and safety in a loved one, and it remains one of the most honest and carefree Drake songs he’s put out.

 13. “Furthest Thing”

 Built around a restless, ever-shifting line of delicate piano, “Furthest Thing” is a truly heartbreaking depiction of Drake’s isolation in the fame game, one that feels far more genuine than some of his other examples of this theme.
 Whether you’ve been drinking on the low or smoking on the low or even scheming on the low, this track is immediately relatable to anyone who has at one point or another felt the weight of the world on their shoulders.